IWSLT/IWSLT.github.io/_pages/2025/conference.md

 Please note: All conference attendees must be registered to attend the conference.
 If an author is not registered, they will not be able to access the venue or Underline site.

+The conference will include both in-person and virtual presentation options.

 <!--Please register for the Evaluation Campaign via the [registration form](https://forms.gle/fc4dP4d522zaNUUb6).-->
 <!--{: .notice--info} -->